Dorin Mateuț

-Dorin Mateuț (born 2 August 1965) is a former Romanian professional footballer who played as an attacking midfielder.
+Dorin Mateuț (born 2 August 1965) is a Romanian former professional footballer who played as an attacking midfielder.

 Club career

 Corvinul Hunedoara

 Mateuț was born in Bogata-Curtuiuș, Cluj County, Romania, on 2 August 1965, but his birth was declared by his family to the authorities on 5 August.
 He made his Divizia A debut on 14 October 1981, playing for Corvinul Hunedoara in a 3–1 victory against Olt Scornicești under coach Mircea Lucescu.
 The highlight of his five and a half seasons spent at Corvinul was a third place in the 1981–82 Divizia A season.
 He also appeared in three games in the 1982–83 UEFA Cup campaign, as they got past Grazer AK in the first round, being eliminated in the following one by FK Sarajevo against whom he scored a goal.

 Dinamo București

 Mateuț was transferred in the middle of the 1986–87 season to Dinamo București.
 He scored an astounding 43 goals, with only one penalty kick among them, to take the top-scorer title and even the European Golden Boot in the 1988–89 season.
 In the same season he scored two goals against Dundee United in the 1988–89 European Cup Winners' Cup campaign as the team reached the quarter-finals where they were eliminated on the away goals rule after 1–1 on aggregate by Sampdoria.
 For the way he played in 1988, Mateuț was named the Romanian Footballer of the Year.
 In the 1989–90 season, Mateuț helped Dinamo win The Double, coach Lucescu giving him 22 league appearances in which he netted nine goals, and he scored one goal in the Cupa României final that ended with a 6–4 victory against rivals Steaua București.
 He also scored one goal against Dinamo Tirana, then three goals against Panathinaikos in eight matches in the 1989–90 European Cup Winners' Cup as the club reached the semi-finals where they were eliminated after 2–0 on aggregate by Anderlecht.
+In addition to his goal scored in the Cupa României final, he also scored two league goals in the derby against Steaua that helped his side earn one victory and one draw.